senzing-garage/knowledge-base/presentations/developing-with-senzing-using-grpc/README.md

 1. Under the covers the [gRPC add_record method] is adapting from the Senzing SDK interfact to the gRPC interface.

-1. **NOTE:** If you are writing in a [gRPC supported language] other than Python, Java, or Go, you can still use gRPC natively to access a Senzing gRPC server.
+1. **NOTE:** If you are writing in a [gRPC supported language] other than Python, Java, or Go, you can still use gRPC directly to access a Senzing gRPC server.
-   However, there will be no "core" Senzing SDK for accessing Senzing natively.
+   However, there will be no Senzing SDK for accessing Senzing.

 ![image](divider.png)